simonmichael/hledger/doc/MANUAL.md

     $ hledger balance
     $ hledger balance food -p 'last month'

+Accounts which have zero balance (and no non-zero subaccounts) will be omitted by default; use `-E/--empty` to show them.
+"Boring parent" accounts, which contain a single interesting subaccount and no balance of their own, are elided into the subaccount's line for more compact output;
+use `--no-elide` to prevent this.

 A final total is displayed, use `--no-total` to suppress this.
 Also, the `--depth N` option shows accounts only to the specified depth, useful for an overview: